-This article is part of a series (links below).
-I would recommend reading the articles in order, starting with “Greenfield Opportunity”, which provides the required framing.
+This article is part of a series.
+I would recommend reading the articles in order, starting with “Modern IT Ecosystem”, which provides the required framing.

-Enterprise Service Delivery Plan
+Service Delivery Plan

-Qualification: The act of proving that equipment or ancillary systems are properly installed, working as designed, and comply with the specified requirements.
+Qualification: The act of proving that equipment or ancillary systems are properly installed, working as designed and comply with the specified requirements.

 Qualification is part of the validation, but the individual qualification steps alone do not constitute process validation.
 For example, the infrastructure must be qualified, while the software running the processes on the infrastructure must be validated.

-Publish the qualified blueprint as a Service Catalogue item, enabling enterprise re-use.
+The qualified blueprints could be published as a Service Catalogue item, enabling enterprise re-use.

-To ensure end-to-end quality, associated Automation and Monitoring tools must also be qualified, empowering them to proactively deploy and maintain the Qualified State (QS).
+To ensure end-to-end quality, all associated Automation and Monitoring tools must also be qualified, empowering them to proactively deploy and maintain the Qualified State (QS).

 Functional tests become the backbone of the validation process, where product teams simultaneously write the validation scripts along with the code, executing the tests at regular intervals.